25 Things to Know Before Moving to Alaska

 When it comes to shipping stuff here, Alaska may as well be a foreign country.
 While most Amazon products and clothing stores ship to Alaska, places like Wayfair, IKEA, or any place with larger items will typically not ship here.
-There are stores like Lowe’s and Home Depot, but Alaskans are limited to what they can get in-stores as most of their online stuff doesn’t ship.
+There are big box stores such as Lowe’s and Home Depot, but Alaskans are limited to what they can get in-stores as most of their online stuff doesn’t ship.

 And if they do ship, it will likely cost you a fortune.
 Luckily there are places like Shop and Deliver by LuLu which makes it possible to get items from Pottery Barn or Rogue Fitness, for example.

 Some places that are not in Alaska include TJ Maxx, Ross, Marshall’s, Nordstrom, Express, Trader Joe’s, Pottery Barn, World Market, IKEA, Urban Outfitters, Crate and Barrel, and The Container Store.
-That’s just a few, there are a lot more that just don’t exist here.
+That’s just a few, there are a lot more that aren’t up here.

 8. Alaskans Buy Local

 There are tons of awesome local businesses up here.
 There are so many great local companies making everything from homemade goods to furniture to art.
-Like many places in the lower 48, there is also a big food truck scene serving Alaskan specialties such as halibut and chips or salmon chowder.
+There is also a fantastic food truck scene serving Alaskan specialties such as halibut and chips or salmon chowder.
 There’s also a lot of other great food truck options including Cajun, Russian specialties, bbq, Thai, Vietnamese, and many more!